A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Limitations and Future Work

 \subsection{Validation through human-subject experiments}

-All the identified shortcomings of human judgment pertaining to the interpretation of inductively learned rules are based on empirical cognitive science research.
-For each cognitive bias, we provided a justification how it would relate to machine learning.
+All the identified shortcomings of the human judgment pertaining to the interpretation of inductively learned rules are based on empirical cognitive science research.
+For each cognitive bias, we provided a justification for how it would relate to machine learning.
 Due to the absence of applicable prior research in the intersection between cognitive science and machine learning, this justification is mostly based on authors' experience in machine learning.

-A critical next step is empirical validation of the selected cognitive biases.
-We have already described several user experiments aimed at validating selected cognitive biases in \citet{furnkranz2018cognitive}.
+A critical next step is empirical validation of the effect of the selected cognitive biases.
+We have already described several user experiments aimed at validating selected cognitive biases in \citet{furnkranz2019cognitive}.
 Some other machine learning researchers have reported human-subject experiments that do not explicitly refer to cognitive biases, yet the cognitive phenomena they investigate may correspond to a known cognitive bias.
-One example is a study by \citet{lage2018evaluation} (cf. also extended version in \citep{narayanan2018humans}), which investigated the effect of the number of cognitive chunks (conditions) in a rule on response time.
+One example is a study by \citet{narayanan2018humans} , which investigated the effect of the number of cognitive chunks (conditions) in a rule on response time.
 While the main outcome confirms the intuition that higher complexity results in higher response times, this study has also revealed several unexpected patterns, such as that defining a new concept and reusing it leads to a higher response time than repeating the description whenever that concept implicitly appears, even though this repetition means that subjects have to read more lines.
-The findings could possibly be attributed to fluency in judgement, a cognitive phenomenon assumed to underlie multiple cognitive biases.
+The findings could possibly be attributed to increased fluency due to repetition.

+For several biases, we included examples based on data that we collected in our prior work \citep{furnkranz2019cognitive}.
+The main limitation of these examples is that they are a product of a user experiment performed with traditional psychological methods (questionnaires).
+Future work could use a complementary method -- observational study of users working in an operational environment (i.e. with real rule learning software).
+To facilitate these efforts, it is necessary to adjust existing machine learning software with means for supporting cognitive experiments.
+In~\citet{ruleeditor}, we describe a rule editor adjusted for user studies of explainability, but similar software is needed also for other types of machine learning models.

-Despite the existence of several early studies, much more concentrated and systematic effort is needed to yield insights on the size of effect individual biases can have on understanding of machine learning models.
+Despite the existence of several early studies, much more concentrated and systematic effort is needed to yield insights on the size of effect individual biases can have on the understanding of intrinsically explainable machine learning models, such as rules and decision trees.